worksofliam/barryCI/readme.md

 * `login` - the login which can is used from the frontend.

 That's the only configuration required before running barryCI.
 Next, you can access the barryCI interface by going to `localhost:port/login` and use the login you setup in the configuration.

+## barryCI web interface

+The main way to manage your builds is through the barryCI web interface.
+You can access the barryCI interface by going to `localhost:port/login` and then using the login from your configuration.

+The interface allows you to:

+* Have a real time dashboard of build statuses
+* See build progresss in real time
+* Add and manage builds (including setup to connect to GitHub)
+* Trigger builds